 These are large networks with a lot of bloggers/Instagrammers in them.
 They seek out sponsored opportunities that you can apply for as a member.
 It’s a nice way of getting sponsored posts without having to go out and pitch yourself.

 Activate by Bloglovin – provides a lot of really good opportunities.
 Sign up for their emails and they’ll send you all of their opportunities that you can apply for.

 Collectively – one of my favorites.
 They work with some great brands and they pay good rates.

 Linqia – sponsored posts that pay per click.
 You are given a goal, but even if you don’t reach it, you get paid for the clicks you did get.

-Massive Sway – the network created by the SITS Girls offers sponsored posts from a variety of brands.
+Sway Network – the network created by the SITS Girls offers sponsored posts from a variety of brands.